tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 that do not conform to this format in the interest of ensuring that secrets can be obtained from corrupted files.

-Logged secret values are not annotated with the ciphersuite or other connection parameters.
+Logged secret values are not annotated with the cipher suite or other connection parameters.
 A record of the TLS handshake might therefore be needed to use the logged secrets.